Jufg/Chat-App-ETH/docs/papers/Ethereum Chat-App-English.md

 find the matching nonce for the block.
 Once the nonce is found, the block is appended to the blockchain and communicated to all other nodes in the network.
 These then check whether the nonce is correct, i.e. whether there are enough zeros at the beginning of the hash value to match the difficulty.
 The nodes at the same time search for many other blockchains in the network.
-Only the blockchain with the most blocks is accepted.
+Only the blockchain with the most blocks are accepted.
 An added block is only accepted if it is still present in the blockchain after a long time, i.e. if it has been accepted by a particularly large number of nodes.
 This makes the blockchain particularly secure and decentralised.
 Because in order to forge a transaction, it would be necessary to have at least 51 % of the computing power in the network to validate the other blocks with a nonce faster